MAIN SUBJECT AREAS

 - Modern devices for everyone.
 What technologies in the Industry 4.0 area can be implemented by smaller companies?

-- Mental, competence, financial, organizational barriers.
+- Barriers to robotisation – Mental, competence, financial, organizational.
 How to overcome them?

-- In what sectors do cooperating robots have the broadest applications?
+- In what sectors do cooperating robots (cobots) have the broadest applications?

 - Trade automation.
 Customers’ expectations, relations, the human factor